hexters/CoinPayment/README.md

 php artisan coinpayment:sync --id=CPXXXXXXX   # a single transaction
 ```

-It also marks unpaid transactions whose payment window has passed as **expired** (and dispatches the listener).
+It also marks unpaid transactions as expired once their payment window passes, and dispatches the listener for them.
 Schedule it in `routes/console.php`:

 ```php
 use Illuminate\Support\Facades\Schedule;